better-internet/radworks-docs/docs/using-radicle/pushing-and-pulling-changes.md

 Once a remote is created for a project, it will also move the project to your **Projects** tab.

+You can also clone a project through your command line with `git clone`.
+To do so use the following command:

+`git clone --branch main --origin rad rad://<peer-id>@<project-id>`

+Where `<peer-id>` is the Device ID of the remote you wish to clone from (you can find this in the `Manage Remotes` flow) and `<project-id> is the Radicle ID of the project you wish to clone.

 ## Getting changes from a project

 ### Adding remotes